bedrocklinux/bedrocklinux-website/markdown/1.0beta1/troubleshooting.md

 - use `su -l`
 - use another ~{client~}'s tool to become root and then run the core's shell, such as `sudo brc bedrock brsh`

+### {id="grantpt-failed"} "grantpt failed" error

+If you see "grantpt failed" errors, such as when starting a terminal emulator like `xfce4-terminal`, this can be remedied by remounting `/dev/pts` to set the appropriate group number.

+First, look at `/etc/group` and find the number corresponding with the group "tty".
+Next, add the following to `/bedrock/clients/bedrock/etc/rc.local`:

+	mount -o remount,gid=~(tty-gid-number~) /dev/pts

+and the "grantpt failed" error no longer persist in the next reboot.
+You can also apply that command to fix the issue for the current session.

 ### {id="time"} time issues